elemson/Brandweb/readme.md

 # Brandweb Backend API specification

 > Brandweb back end Authentication.
-The frontend/UI was created in React, using Redux for state management.
+The stack used include Node, express, and mongo DB

 # Usage

-Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own
+Rename " Create "config/config.env" in the root folder and update the values/settings to your own

 ## Install Dependencies